Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Theoretical Framework

-There is no guarantee of causality, so we deal with probability of causality.
-We can prove that the maximum probability of causality for a portfolio, given any possible selection of drivers, is reached in the optimal choice of drivers following the commonality principle, with the most repeated drivers as specific drivers among all portfolio constituents.
+\begin{proof} We secondly need to provide proof that the common drivers are the set among the specific drivers for all constituents that have the highest probability of causality of portfolio dynamics.
+We do this by demonstrating that the maximum probability of causality for a portfolio, given any possible selection of drivers, is obtained in the optimal choice of drivers following the Commonality Principle.
+There is no guarantee of causality, so we must use the probability of causality.

-\begin{itemize} \item Probability of causality for an asset or a portfolio, given a set of drivers, are defined as the probability that the dynamics of that asset or portfolio are caused by this set of drivers.
+\begin{itemize} \item Probability of causality for an asset or a portfolio, given a set of drivers, is defined as the probability that their dynamics are caused by this set of drivers.

-\item For each constituent, 1,\dots,N of a portfolio and its set of specific drivers (M specific drivers for Asset 1, W for Asset N, etc.) there is a probability of causality, probability of causing the dynamics at p time steps in the future given by the following vector x:
+\item For each constituent $1,\dots, N$ of a portfolio and its set of specific drivers (M specific drivers SD1 for Asset 1$,\dots,$ W specific drivers SDN for Asset N) there is a probability of causality, probability of causing the dynamics at p time steps in the future given by the following vector X, using Judea Pearl notation \citep{neuberg_2003}:

-\item At a portfolio level we have: with M common drivers C. \item To prove the principle for causality we need to verify the following proposition is true almost surely.
-We will show, it is, only in the special case if we focus at a portfolio level, which is exactly our only interest for portfolio selection:
+\item At a portfolio level we have: with M common drivers CD. \item To prove the principle (drivers’ optimality) for the probability of causality we need to verify the following proposition is almost surely true.
+We will show that it is, but only in the special case that we focus on a portfolio level, which is coincidentally our only interest in portfolio optimization. $\forall \ Portfolio=[Asset1,\dots,AssetN]$ and specific drivers $SD=[SD1_1,\dots SD1_M,\dots,SDN_1,\dots SDN_W]$ and common drivers $CD=[CD_1,\dots CD_M]$:

-\item For any given set of drivers to choose from, we need to verify that the probability of causality of the portfolio conditional on the common drivers is greater than the sum of the probabilities of causalities of the portfolio conditional on each specific drivers subset (optimal drivers for individual constituents).
-We omit the proof for being self-evident that if this previous formula is correct for any set of drivers to choose from, the general case were the probability of causality of the portfolio conditional on common drivers is greater too than the probability of causality of the portfolio conditional on all combinations (optimal and not-optimal) of this entire set of drivers for selection, will also be correct, for any given set of drivers.